wathan/jp-mining-note/docs/docs/setupchanges.md

 the instructions.
 The main changes are the removal of the `"styles"` key, and the addition of the `"style"` key under the `"pitch_accent"` settings.

+!!!
+Note

+    After updating the AJT Japanese config, make sure you restart Anki.
+Do this **before** moving on to the next step.

 ## Regenerating the AJTWordPitch field { #v0-12-0-0-prerelease-13-ajt-regen }

 After updating your AJT Japanese config settings, you will need to regenerate